 German-born but London-based, Anne Krebiehl is a freelance wine writer who has contributed to trade and consumer publications like Harpers Wine & Spirit, The World of Fine Wine, Falstaff Deutschland, Vinum, The Drinks Business, Imbibe, Sommelier India and others.
 She also lectures on wine, works as a wine consultant for London restaurants and as translator for wine-related texts.
 Anne is an accredited member of the Circle of Wine Writers and the Association of Wine Educators.
 She has harvested and helped to make wine in New Zealand, Germany and Italy.
-She holds the WSET Diploma and is enrolled for studies at the Institute of Masters of Wine.
+She holds the WSET Diploma and Master of Wine qualification from the Institute of Masters of Wine.
 When not writing, studying or traveling, she can be found in the kitchen, the garden or on some vineyard getting her hands dirty.

 Executive Editor Susan Kostrzewa joined Wine Enthusiast in 2006, when she moved from Sonoma, California, to Manhattan.
 Kostrzewa has written and edited wine, food and travel stories for the past 12 years, and in addition to editing Wine Enthusiast Magazine and WineMag.com, currently reviews wines from Greece and Cyprus.
 She also co-edited the Wine Enthusiast Wine & Food Pairings cookbook.
 Additionally, Kostrzewa has authored books on literary travel and contributed to the recently published wine guide, Opus Vino.